Luodian/Otter/README.md

 - [Checkpoints v0.2 (video version, trained on MIMIC-IT all videos, upcoming)]()
 - [Checkpoints v0.3 (Otter-E, visual assistant version, upcoming)]()

 Otter v0.1 supports multiple images inputs as in-context examples, which is **the first multi-modal instruction tuned model** that supports to organize inputs this way.

 Otter v0.2 supports videos inputs (frames are arranged as original Flamingo's implementation) and multiple images inputs (they serve as in-context examples for each other).

-Huge accolades to [Flamingo](https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model) and [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) team for the work on this great architecture.
+**Local Inference Demo**
+If your machine has over 16G GPU memory, you can run our model locally in fp16 mode for tasks like video labeling and identifying harmful content.
+For machines with over 36G GPU memory (achieved by combining multiple cards), you can run our model in the more accurate fp32 mode.
+For details, please refer to [Local Inference Demo](./docs/demo.md).

 **Eval Results:** [Multi-Modal Arena](http://vlarena.opengvlab.com/) | Multi-Modal AGI Benchmark (upcoming)